idstam/godiode/README.md

 # replace eth0 with nic connected to diode
 sudo ip link set mtu 9000 eth0
 ```
-Instruct sender/receiver to use larger packets with _maxpacket_-flag to godiode
+Instruct sender/receiver to use larger packets with _packetsize_-flag to godiode
 ```
 godiode --packetsize 8972 send /out
 ```

 #### Increase send/receive buffers
-Receiver will try and allocate a receive buffer of 300xPacketsize, so with jumbo frames the net.core.rm_max should be set to at least 2700000 in either /etc/sysctl.conf or manually with
+Receiver will try and allocate a buffer of 300xPacketsize, so with jumbo frames the net.core.rm_max should be set to at least 2700000 in either /etc/sysctl.conf or manually with
 ```
 sudo sysctl net.core.rmem_max=2700000
 ```